-A senior manager may be held personally liable for the actions or inactions in relation to regulatory breaches.
+A senior manager may be held personally liable for actions and omissions in relation to regulatory breaches.
 In order to claim compensation for damages, the general law of damages in Denmark states that the claimant has to prove that the senior manager has acted negligently, that the claimant has suffered a loss, and that there is a causal connection between the negligence and the loss.